Australian Government Stimulus Package

 The Boosting Apprenticeship Commencements (BAC) scheme is designed to support employers to engage more apprentices and trainees and is part of the COVID-19 economic recovery plan.

-Under the BAC scheme, employers of any size, location or industry will be eligible for a Federal Government subsidy of 50% of the wages for a new apprentice or trainee employed from October 5th 2020.
-The subsidy applies for the period up to September 30, 2021 and is up to a maximum of $7,000 per quarter.
+Under the BAC scheme, employers of any size, location or industry will be eligible for a Federal Government subsidy of 50% of the wages for a new apprentice or trainee employed from October 5th 2020, up to 30 September 21, 2021.
+The subsidy applies for the 12th month period from commencement of your apprentice or trainee and is up to a maximum of $7,000 per quarter.

 Can your Business Apply for BAC for an existing worker?